 The Ecological Herbalism Series is a 4-part series of interdisciplinary classes that explores the relationships between people, plants, and the land.
 Taught from ecological, botanical, and geographical perspectives, the course aims to connect herbalists and nature lovers to the local surroundings by illuminating medicinal plants and the dynamics of the landscapes that make up central New Mexico.
 Each of the four classroom sessions will focus on a different region’s ecosystem(s) and the plants we find there including the West Mesa, the Chihuahua Desert, the Bosque, and the Sandia Mountains.
-Register here via the UNM Continuing Ed website.
+Click here to register via UNM Continuing Education.

 Join Albuquerque Herbalism Instructors for Classes at the Good Medicine Confluence in Durango, CO, May 15-19: